Accelerating transformation and ensuring security with DevOps

 Aimee: I’m on LinkedIn as Aimee Bechtle!

 Logan: That is always my go-to way as well, Aimee.
-Kalyan, for any listeners that are hearing from you for the first time, what’s the best way for them to stay connected or reach out to you in the Cigniti team.
+For any listeners that are hearing from you for the first time, what’s the best way for them to stay connected or reach out to you in the Cigniti team.

-Logan: Anybody listening to this, go connect with Kalyan and Aimee on LinkedIn, and as always, thank you so much for listening.
+Logan: Anybody listening to this, go connect with Aimee on LinkedIn, and as always, thank you so much for listening.